 Between 1984 and 1985 he released two albums on Quaver Records (“Close Call” & “Lookout”).
 This was followed tours of the Midwest in support of those albums.
 In 1993 he and drummer Mark Walker released “Loose Contact” (an album of original music) on Southport Records.
 This CD received a four star review in Downbeat Magazine.
 In 1996 he was a featured guitarist in JAZZIZ magazine for their “Guitars on Fire” issue.
 His studio recording work includes CD’s, TV jingles, documentaries (A&E with Bill Kurtis), and a movie soundtrack (“Off The Map”).
 In 2005 he released an album of Renaissance guitar music as an independent project.

-He has played and/or recorded with Michael Feinstein, Kurt Elling (three Grammy nominated albums), Fareed Haque, Terry Callier, Grazyna Auguscik, Fred Simon, Marlene Rosenberg, and the Lakeside Singers.
+He has played and/or recorded with Michael Feinstein, Kurt Elling (three Grammy nominated albums), The Lakeside Singers, Fareed Haque, Terry Callier, Grazyna Auguscik, Fred Simon, and Marlene Rosenberg.
 He has also appeared on recordings with Pharoah Sanders, Mavis Staples, Casandra Wilson, Mike Stern, Howard Levy, Paul Wertico, and Paul McCandless among others.
-He is also member of the Chicago Jazz Composers Collective.
+He is currently a member of the Chicago Jazz Composers Collective.

-An instructor for over thirty years, David currently teaches privately in his own studio, Interlochen Summer Arts Camp, and Studio North Academy.
-Teaching credits include Columbia College, Roosevelt University, and The Old Town School of Folk Music.
+An instructor for over thirty years, David currently teaches privately in his own studio, The Music Institute of Chicago, Interlochen Summer Arts Camp, and Studio North Academy.
+Past teaching credits include Columbia College, Roosevelt University, and The Old Town School of Folk Music.
 He previously served as Interim Instructor of Guitar at Interlochen Arts Academy for the 2015-2016 school year.